Lindurion/closure-pro-build/README.md

 - **outputDir**: What directory should output JS and CSS files be placed under? (default: build/)
 - **python2Command**: What command is used to invoke Python version 2? (default: python)
 - **javaCommand**: What command is used to invoke Java? (default: java)
+- **suppressOutput**: Set to true to suppress any standard output or standard error stream output during compilation. (default: false)

 General Notes